-Please note as the plants get taller the leaves are quite soft so will inevitably get bent when packed and transported but as the plant matures the growth will strengthen.
+Please note as the young plants get taller the early leaves are quite soft so will inevitably get bent when packed and transported but as the plant matures the growth will strengthen.

 Butomus sharp edged leaves to prevent it being used for fodder; umbellatus with flowers in umbels (parasol shaped clusters)